Menu

 The Royal Institution of Chartered Surveyors (RICS) is globally recognized for its standards in property surveys.
 Its regulated surveys are considered the gold standard in the UK’s residential and commercial property sectors.

 1. RICS Home Surveys: For residential properties, RICS offers a suite of surveys, including the RICS Condition Report, the RICS HomeBuyer Report, the RICS Building Survey, and the RICS Home Surveys Suite.
-Each serves a different purpose, ranging from basic property checks to comprehensive structural examinations.
+Each serves a different purpose, from basic property checks to comprehensive structural examinations.
 A specific survey type can be recommended depending on the residential property’s age, type, and condition.

 2. Commercial Property Surveys: RICS regulated surveys for commercial properties ensure that investors, owners, and tenants are fully aware of the structural soundness of their buildings.
 Such surveys are critical before property transactions, renovations, or when there’s a change in property usage.